coq-community/coqtail-math/README.md

 from the Make file.
 Then Makefile will update itself whenever Make is modified.

-Run "/help.sh" if you feel "make" is not compiling the right things.
-It should also help you if coqide's loadpath is fucked up.
+Run "./help.sh" if you feel "make" is not compiling the right things.
+It should also help you if coqide's loadpath is messed up.

 # Developer's todo list